Baelfire18/git-updater/README.md

 # Git Updater

-This a `python3 script` that updates all your git repositories with only one excecution.
+This a `python3 script` that updates all your git repositories with only one execution.

 ## Instructions